global-input/global-input-message/README.md

   deviceConnector.sendValue( usernameField.id, password );
 }
 ```
- You can use ```deviceConnector.sendValue()``` to send values to the connected mobile app.
-It accepts two parameters: the first parameter is for providing the id of the target element in the form, and the second parameter is for providing value to be sent.

-You can tie those function to elements that are being displayed locally on the device where your application is running:
+You can now tie the above two function to the respective input elements being displayed locally on the device:

 ```JavaScript
 Username: